Common Skin Care Myths Debunked , 1 Comment

 Coconut Oil and Shea Butter are good moisturizers for the face.

 While both ingredients have superb moisturizing properties, we do not recommend them for use straight on the face.
 The large molecules in these plant butters can cause facial pores to become enlarged.
+Check your "natural" product selections and be careful about the products that contain butters if you use them on your face.

 If you can’t pronounce an ingredient on a label, it must be bad.